NagiPragalathan/TerminalDesigner/README.md

 # Terminal Designer
+We are thrilled to announce the release of TerminalDesigner version 0.0.1!
+TerminalDesigner is a powerful Python package that brings advanced text processing capabilities to the terminal environment, allowing you to create visually appealing and dynamic text-based designs.

+Key Features:

+1. Text Styling: With TerminalDesigner, you can easily modify the background and foreground colors of your text, enabling you to create eye-catching designs that stand out in the terminal.

+2. ASCII Art Conversion: Convert your images into ASCII art directly from the terminal.
+TerminalDesigner provides a built-in function that converts images into a collection of ASCII characters, allowing you to display images in a unique and creative way.

+3. Random Text Color: Add a touch of randomness to your text by applying random colors.
+This feature is perfect for creating vibrant and dynamic visual effects or generating unique designs every time.

+4. Easy Integration: TerminalDesigner is designed to be easy to use and integrate into your Python projects.
+Simply install the package using pip and import it into your code to start leveraging its powerful text processing capabilities.

+5. Comprehensive Documentation: We have provided detailed documentation to guide you through the installation process, usage instructions, and examples of how to leverage the various features of TerminalDesigner.
+The documentation will help you quickly get up to speed and make the most out of the package.

+To install TerminalDesigner version 0.0.1, run the following command in your terminal:

+Copy code

+`pip install TerminalDesigner==0.0.1`

+We are continuously working on improving TerminalDesigner and adding more exciting features.
+Your feedback and suggestions are highly appreciated as they will help us shape the future development of this package.

+For more information and code examples, please visit the official TerminalDesigner GitHub repository: [TerminalDesigner](https://github.com/NagiPragalathan/TerminalDesigner)

+We hope you enjoy using TerminalDesigner 0.0.1 and that it brings a new level of creativity and visual appeal to your terminal-based projects.
+Thank you for your support, and happy coding!
     This is a Terminal designer like(Text Processing) ForeGround, BackGround we can change the colors in 3 different ways using this module.

 ## Install the Package from python